rip-lang/website/content/roadmap.markdown

   * distributed package repository - A website to make finding third-party packages easy.
 The actual packages will be distributed; only package meta-data will be in the registry.
   * advanced object literals (or sooner if easy)
     * heredoc (with interpolation)
-    * date - `2012-02-12` (date, time and datetime literals are always UTC. time and datetime can have an optional +/- timezone offset in hours)
-    * time - `00:24:00.0329+4` (with optional fractional seconds and timezone offset)
-    * datetime - `2012-02-12T00:24:00`
     * version - `v0.1.3` (as in [SemVer](http://semver.org/) need to evaluate usefulness)
   * unit object literals (à la CSS)
     * Also need a way to register new units that fits in with current language semantics